 - 2. Click the Options menu and select Camera Settings.
-Applicable settings for the STC-428 camera include: - Use Ext.
+Applicable settings for the STC-7 camera include: - Use Ext.
 Trigger (This is not selected by default.
-Refer to Appendix A-1 Connector pinouts for information on using the Trigger In/ Trigger Out function.) - Fan Speed drop-down list - Auto Fan Speed - Enable Status LED (used to disable the LED on the camera) - Subexposure Duration (refer to 2.3 StackProTM Subexposure Function for details)
+Refer to Appendix A-1 Connector pinouts for information on using the Trigger In/Trigger Out function.) - Fan Speed drop-down list - Auto Fan Speed - Enable Status LED (Normally enabled.
+Turn this off to disable the LED on the side of the camera for darkness.) - Subexposure Duration (refer to 2.3 StackProTM Subexposure Function for details)